geoelements/geoelements.github.io/_projects/lbm-dem.md

 ---
-title: "Micromechanics of soil-water-characteristic curve (SWCC)"
+title: "Micromechanics of soil-water-characteristic curve"
 excerpt: "LBM simulations of hysteresis in SWCC."
 collection: projects
 image: